PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 Replace <username> with your username, i.e. the account that you log into your computer with.
 Replace <dockerhub account> with your DockerHub user account name.

 > ### Templates and `sed` ![](../info.png)
-> We are using `sed` as a simple way of running a template based Kubernetes solution.
+> We are using `sed` as a simple way of running a template based build script.
 There is discussion in the Kuberenetes community on adding templates to
 > Kubernetes but this is not currently supported. `sed` is an easy way to create a template based solution.

 Next we need to wire our build script into Jenkins.
 We will be using a feature called `pipelines`.
 Pipelines are described in text files, by convention, called `Jenkinsfile` let's create a Jenkinsfile for our `addderservice` build pipeline. `cd` into the `micro/adderservice` directory and create a file called `Jenkinsfile`,